SecureBlueAcademy/webtest/README.md

 ## Notes

 - The CSV data is only used for lookup; the full list is never exposed in the UI.
 - Add or modify IoC records in `indicators.csv` using the existing header row.
+The file includes columns for type-specific metadata (geo/ASN/provider for IPs, registrar/domain age/SSL issuer for domains, HTTP status for URLs, and file name/type/size/IMPHASH for file hashes) plus separated related data columns for files, IPs, domains, and URLs, and richer community insights.